yeyang1/yeyang1.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Assitant Professor in the department of accounting at the Capital University of Economics and Business (CUEB) in Beijing.
-My research fields are spatial econometrics, Bayesian econometrics and their applications in machine learning and big data.
+My research fields are spatial econometrics and Bayesian econometrics.